 Technical details for DMX systems

 How does all this happen?
 How does the effect inserted into the show get compiled into a DMX script that takes into account the macro number, trajectory angle, and/or duration?
 For each effect, the DMX export process is defined by the “DMX Patch” field of the effect.
 This field contains a little program that specifies what DMX events need to be inserted into the DMX script to achieve the desired effect.
 The DMX Patch program can take the Custom Part Field, and the trajectory angle and effect duration as inputs, as well as, obviously, the time of the shot and the position’s DMX Base Channel.
+The Custom Part Field is not usually involved with effect definitions since it is primarily for users to put whatever they want into it, but these effect macros are a special case.
+In order to re-use the same DMX patch for all the effect macros, the DMX patch for the effect macros takes the Custom Part Field as a parameter indicating the macro number.
 To understand the mechanics, let’s look at the Explo X2 Wave Flamer’s specifications for DMX and then examine an actual DMX script.

 The Explo X2 Wave Flamer unit can be configured with a “Start Address” from 1 to 507.
 The flame unit listens to the six DMX channels beginning from the Start Address, i.e., Start Address + 0, Start Address + 1, …, Start Address + 5.
 The six DMX channels are,